 Who can attend?

 This program will be open to managers with titles M1-M4 and SMG.
-We are able to accommodate up to 100 people for the first workshop.
+We are able to accommodate up to 100 people for each workshop.

 Place: Bancroft Hotel